Home and Learn - Free Excel VBA Course

 First, make sure you have Excel and the coding window open side by side.
 Like this:

-If you have Windows 7 or greater you can easily have two programmes open side by side by doing the following:
+In Windows you can easily have two programmes open side by side by doing the following:

 If the above doesn't work for you, then just position the two windows as best you can.

 But we can now record a macro and watch as Excel does its thing.

 We'll record a simple macro that right aligns text in a cell.
 So enter the letters A to F in the A column of Excel: